 Labor Pension System

 The Labor pension system, governed by the Labor Pension Act, requires employers to make contributions equivalent to at least 6% of an employee’s monthly salary to the Labor Pension Fund account.
 Employees can also contribute up to 6% of their monthly wages to their accounts which is subject to tax.
 Those who are aged 60 or more and have worked for at least 15 years are entitled to a monthly pension.
 Retirees with less than 15 years of employment receive a lump sum amount.
-The qualifying age will increase to 61 in 2018 and to 65 by 2026.
+The qualifying age increased to 61 in 2018 and will be 65 by 2026.
 Monthly pension benefits are based on the total contributions, average life expectancy, accrued returns, and annuity life charts.

 Labor Insurance System

 Employees can claim a lump-sum benefit or monthly benefits, based on their age and duration of participation in the system.
 Monthly payments are 0.775% of average monthly salary multiplied by the years of participation plus $3,000 or 1.55% of average monthly salary multiplied by the years of participation, whichever is higher.
 Employees who postpone retirement can receive higher benefits and those who retire early receive lower benefits.
 The lump-sum benefit is 1 month’s average wages for every year of employment during the first 15 years of insurance coverage and 2 months’ average wages for each year of insurance coverage beyond 15 years but to a maximum of 45 months’ salary.

 With our Global PEO/Employer of Record services, companies can expand into Taiwan and hire their employees without having to establish a branch office or subsidiary in Taiwan.